weter123/weter123/README.md

 ### Hi there 👋
 I am a Computer Programming Student working on improving my skills in fullstack web development and game development.

-- 🔭 I’m currently working on a Forum web application based on project outline in the book "Full-Stack React, TypeScript, and Node: Build cloud-ready web applications using React 17 with Hooks and GraphQL" by David Choi.
+In the Summer of 2022, I learned how to utilize Typescript in the React Framework and how to use Redis, GraphQl, PostgreSQL's for backend web developement.
+My study of web development culminated in the development of a simple forum web application: https://github.com/weter123/Online-Forum

 - 🌱 I’m currently learning:
-    - Typescript on React Framework.
-    - Redis, GraphQl, PostgreSQL's for backend web developement.
+    - ASP.NET
     - Cloud computing.
     - Unreal Engine 5.
 <!--